This ARTICLE On Chapter 11 Bankruptcy Guidelines On Mortgage Loans Was UPDATED And PUBLISHED On December 5th, 2020

 - However, individuals can file Chapter 11 Bankruptcy on a personal level

-- Gustan Cho Associates are lenders with no overlays on government and conventional loans
+- Gustan Cho Associates is a mortgage company licensed in multiple states with no overlays on government and conventional loans

 - We are experts in helping borrowers qualify for a mortgage after bankruptcy

 - This includes helping folks qualify for an FHA and/or VA loan during Chapter 11 and Chapter 13 Bankruptcy repayment plan

 - Chapter 11 and 13 Bankruptcy does not have to be discharged to qualify for an FHA and/or VA loan

 - There is no waiting period requirements to qualify for an FHA and/or VA loan after Chapter 11 and Chapter 13 Bankruptcy discharged date